hannibunny/nlpbook/_sources/05representations/05representations.md

 *You shall know a word by the company it keeps*

 Since computers can easily determine the co-occurrence statistics of words in large corpora the theory of distributional semantics provides a promising opportunity to automatically learn semantic relations.
-The learned semantic representations are called **Distributional Semantic models (DSM)**. **They represent each word as a numerical vector, such that words, which appear frequently in similar contexts, are represented by similar vectors.** In the figure below the arrow represents the DSM.
-Since there are many different DSMs there a many different approaches to implement this transformation from the hypothesis of distributional semantics to the word space.
+The learned semantic representations are called **Distributional Semantic Models (DSM)**. **They represent each word as a numerical vector, such that words, which appear frequently in similar contexts, are represented by similar vectors.** In the figure below the arrow represents the DSM.
+Since there are many different DSMs there are many different approaches to implement this transformation from the hypothesis of distributional semantics to the word-vector-space.

 <figure align="center">
 <img width="500" src="https://maucher.home.hdm-stuttgart.de/Pics/semanticsInWordSpace.png">
-<figcaption>Mapping the hypothesis of distributional semantics to a word space</figcaption>
+<figcaption>Mapping the hypothesis of distributional semantics to a word-vector-space</figcaption>
 </figure>